 Why is nuclear power non-renewable?

-Given today’s consumption rate where nuclear energy makes about 11% of all energy sources worldwide, this means we have roughly a 230-year supply [5,6].
+At the moment, identified uranium resources amount to a total of 5.5 million metric tons, while it is estimated that an additional 10.5 million metric tons remain undiscovered .
+Given today’s consumption rate where nuclear energy makes about 11% of all energy sources worldwide, this means we have roughly a 230-year supply of uranium .

-Environmental concerns of nuclear power
+The environmental impact of nuclear power